 - Look at applying for alternative courses that teach the same things.
-Or if you are set on that particular course, maybe you can do something that will help you qualify for the course in the future.
+If you are set on a particular course, maybe you can do something that will help you qualify for the course in the future.

 - Consider taking time out and getting a job in a related field, then apply again next year.
-Having experience in the field may help you into the job.
+Having experience in the field may help you into the course.